Tahoe sucker: Diet habits

-The Trophic position of Tahoe Suckers within Cascade Lake indicates a primarily small organism based-diet.
-Tahoe Suckers are omnivorous, and feed on a mix of algae, detritus, and various forms of invertebrates.
+The Trophic position of Tahoe suckers within Cascade Lake indicates a primarily small organism based-diet.
+Tahoe suckers are omnivorous, and feed on a mix of algae, detritus, and various forms of invertebrates.
 Suckers typically feed at night time, in order to avoid predation from larger fish such as Lake Trout.
 While Suckers are still juvenile they feed on Cladocera's and small organisms found in or around algae.

 Reproduction

 Most male suckers mature at two years old, and all are mature at age three.
 The majority of female suckers reach maturity at three years of age, however a few reach maturity at two.
 Differences in age at which maturity is reached exist between various populations.
 Those in Pyramid Lake mature several years earlier than those in Lake Tahoe.
-Most individuals, regardless of population, were between 212 and 324 millimeters long at the onset of sexual maturity.
+Most individuals, regardless of population, were between 212 and 324 mm long at the onset of sexual maturity.
 This data showcases that both size and age influence sexual maturity, however size seems to have the larger influence.

 Fecundity is believed to be related to size, with age being of secondary influence.
 Nuptial tubercles begin to appear on both sexes prior to the onset of the mating season, although they are rare on females.
 On males they form distinct rows on the anal and caudal fins.

 In lakes, the Tahoe sucker prefers to spawn over rock and gravel substrates when water temperatures are 12–23 °C. Stream dwelling suckers move upstream to riffles at night when water temperatures are 11–14 °C. After scattering her eggs into the gravel bed, the female shakes them down into the substrate.
 Simultaneously, the attendant males release their sperm in order to fertilize the released eggs.

 Assuming the average body length is 31 cm FL, an average of lake suckers is 20,555 eggs.
 Fewer eggs are produced in female stream dwelling suckers.
 Sustained seasons of increased water level can lead to a higher yield in eggs, as the high water helps maintain a protective environment for larval and post-larval suckers.